-Before use: Pay particular attention to the exhaust outlet and combustion air inlets to check that neither have been blocked or damaged, e.g. in winter, ensure that any snow or slush is removed.
+Before use: Pay particular attention to the exhaust outlet and combustion air inlets to check that neither have been blocked or damaged.

-- a) Check the gas supply is turned on and that the battery voltage is correct (see specifications). - B) Rotate the thermostat dial fully anti-clockwise and push the 3 position switch to the left. - c) Rotate the thermostat dial until the green light illuminates.
-After 2 seconds the heater motor will start and ignition should occur after a 15 second prepurge cycle.
-When gas is running yellow light is illuminated. - d) Find the desired temperature setting by adjusting the dial on the thermostat.
-The heater will then cycle on and off to maintain that temperature. - e) When the set temperature is reached the green and yellow light will go out and the heater will start its post purge cycle. - f) If the 3 position switch is depressed on the right, the green LED will illuminate and the fan will blow cold air continuously. - g) Sequence of operation:
+- a) Check the gas supply is turned on and that the battery voltage is correct.
+Minimum operating voltage is 10v and max. operating voltage is 15v (for 12v heaters) when measured at the heater. - b) Rotate the thermostat temperature dial fully anti-clockwise and put the 3 position knob to the flame position. - c) Rotate the temperature dial until the fan starts.
+There will be a pre-purge pause of approx 20 seconds to allow any un-burnt gas to leave the flue.
+A green LED will illuminate after successful flame ignition. - d) If there is air in the line it may take a few attempts for the gas to ignite.
+See page 7 for gas lockout resetting.
+If ignition is not satisfactory the red LED will flash, refer to the trouble shooting guide page 7 - e) Find the desired temperature setting by adjusting the dial on the thermostat.
+The heater will then cycle on and off to maintain that temperature. - f) When the set temperature is reached the green light will go out and the heater will start its post purge cycle. - g) If the 3 position knob is in the fan position the green LED will illuminate and the fan will blow cold air continuously.

+Sequence of operation:

+Switch on

-Switch on Heater motor starts
+Heater motor starts

-15 second pre-purge to clear gases from heat exchanger
+20 second pre-purge to clear gases from heat exchanger